mayrmt/tutorial_block_preconditioning_in_4C/README.md

 - Step 5: Weak Scaling Study

 ### Part II: Solving linear systems arising in 3D fluid/solid interaction

+Tutorial steps are described in `fsi/part_II.md`.
+The tutorial consists of the following steps:

 - Step 1: Iterative Solver with block-iterative preconditioner and AMG for block inverses
 - Step 2: Iterative Solver with fully coupled AMG preconditioners